 Research and development.
 Research and development expenses increased from \$27.6 million for the six months ended June 30, 2003 to \$39.3 million for the six months ended June 30, 2004.
-External research and development expenses increased from \$4.7 million for the six months ended

-June 30, 2003 to \$13.2 million for the six months ended June 30, 2004.
-This increase resulted primarily from an increase of \$4.7 million in external development expenses for telavancin and TD-6301, and a \$3.8 million increase in external research and development expenses for the other development and discovery programs.
-Employee-related expenses increased from \$13.3 million for the six months ended June 30, 2003 to \$16.5 million for the six months ended June 30, 2004.
-This increase was due to the forgiveness of an executive loan of \$1.0 million and related income and employment taxes of \$804,000 in June 2004, and higher salary and benefits costs in the six months ended June 30, 2004 compared with the same period in the prior year.
-Facilities, depreciation and other allocated expenses were unchanged at \$9.5 million for the six months ended June 30, 2003 and 2004.
+Outside development expenses related to preclinical, clinical and manufacturing activities for telavancin and TD-6301 increased \$4.7 million from the six months ended June 30, 2003, compared with the six months ended June 30, 2004.
+Expenses for preclinical studies and manufactured preclinical supplies for the other development and discovery programs increased \$3.7 million from the six months ended June 30, 2003, compared with the six months ended June 30, 2004.
+In addition, employee-related expenses increased \$3.2 million from the six months ended June 30, 2003 as compared to the six months ended June 30, 2004 due to the forgiveness of an executive loan of \$1.0 million and related income and employment taxes of \$804,000 in June 2004, and higher salary and benefits costs in the six months ended June 30, 2004 compared with the same period in the prior year.

 We anticipate that research and development expenses will continue to increase substantially in 2004 and subsequent years as we increase our research and development efforts and as our existing and future product candidates proceed through preclinical studies and more costly clinical trials.
-For example, we initiated the first of our Phase 3 clinical trials for telavancin, the lead product candidate in our bacterial infections program, in September 2004.
-These Phase 3 clinical trials will increase our research and development expenses significantly through at least 2006.
+For example, we plan to initiate Phase 3 clinical trials for telavancin beginning in 2004, which will increase our research and development expenses significantly through at least 2006.
 However, actual expenses will be based on the timing and structure of any collaborations in which a partner may incur a portion of these expenses.